Udoka-AM/solscore2-0/readme.md

 #### Low transaction fees
 Near-instant finality
-Scalable infrastructure for large user base
+Scalable infrastructure for a large user base
 Secure on-chain settlement of rewards

 The platform utilizes Program Derived Accounts (PDAs) to maintain state and ensure secure, deterministic account creation and management.